 Blepharoplasty Eye Lift Boston

 Some say that the eyes are “windows to the soul” – but sagging, drooping, and puffy swelling around the eyes can give the false impression of being a tired soul.
 The bright eyes of a vibrant person can be hidden by the surrounding changes.
-Though you may try highlighting them with eye shadow or dressing them with designer eyewear or colored contact lenses, often it’s your own natural frame that needs attention.
+Though you may try highlighting them with eye shadow, dressing them with designer eyewear, or wearing colored contact lenses, often it’s your own natural frame that needs attention.
 If so, perhaps an eye lift surgery at our cosmetic surgery practice is right for you.

 Eyelid lift surgery can help restore drooping upper eyelids or the puffy skin under the eyes that can make you look older and more tired than you feel.
 As we age and our skin loses its elasticity or succumbs to external forces (such as sun damage, gravity, air pollutants), sensitive spots such as around the eyes can look prematurely aged.